slemanz/FIRMWARE_DUMP/REUSE/notes/03_driver_fundamentals.md

 **Pay attention!
 This is critical!
 If assertions are going to be disabled for production, the final testing and validation needs to be performed with the assertions disabled.**

 ## Device Driver Models

+There are many ways that a low-level driver can be developed for a microcontroller.
+The two generic models that we are going to review are blocking and non-blocking drivers.

+A blocking driver has exclusive access to the CPU and will not yield the CPU until the driver operation is completed.
+A typical example is the way that printf is set up in an embedded system.
+Calling printf first formats the desired string and puts the first character into the UART transmit buffer.
+The program then waits until the character is completely transmitted before entering the next character into the buffer.

+A blocking driver has the potential to destroy the real-­ time performance of an embedded system, and care must be taken to understand the minimum, maximum, and average execution times for drivers written in this manner.

+The alternative strategy is to use a non-blocking driver.
+A non-blocking version for printf, which is a non-standard implementation, would prepare the string and place the first character into the transmit buffer.
+Once the character is in the buffer, printf would then return to the main application and allow it to continue executing while the character was being transmitted.
+The application would then use an interrupt to detect when the character transmission was complete so that the next character could be placed in the buffer.

+On the one hand, blocking drivers can be very simple since they don’t need to return to the main application and perform monitoring functions.
+The problem is that the real-­ time performance can be severely affected.
+Alternatively, non-blocking implementations can be used, which will preserve the real-time performance but will potentially increase the complexity for the application.

+## Polling Versus Interrupt-Driven Drivers

+The easiest way to monitor that an event occurs in the system is to just periodically check if the complete flag has been set.
+Periodically checking a flag or register bit is known as polling.

+The alternative to using polling is to use interrupts.
+Every microcontroller has interrupts for nearly any event-driven situation that a developer may be interested in.
+They can be much more efficient and by their very nature are non-blocking.
+Setting up and configuring an interrupt can be a complex and error-prone endeavor.
+A developer needs to carefully weigh their options and select the method that is most appropriate for the situation.

+Interrupts are not the only method that can be used to minimize how long a driver blocks the main application for.
+Developers can also use the direct memory access (DMA) controller.
+In a DMA implementation, a developer configures the DMA controller to interrupt and handle data movement from memory into a peripheral or from a peripheral to memory.

+The advantage to a DMA is that it is very fast and does not require the CPU.
+The CPU can be in a low-power state or executing other code while the DMA controller is moving data around the system.

+## Driver Component Definition